1 Introduction

 At the time of their marriage, the king of Sicyon, where the river Asopus flows, was Thurimachus, son of Aegydrus (or Aegyrus).
 [5]

-In other words, it is assumed that Ismene's father, the river god Asopus, was Thurimachus, and Ismene was his daughter.
+In other words, it is assumed that Ismene's father, the river god Asopus, was Thurimachus, and Ismene was Thurimachus's daughter.
 [6]

 2.3 Father of Messapus

-Messapus, the 9th king, appears to have succeeded his father-in-law as the husband of Calchinia, daughter of Leucippus, the 8th king.
+Messapus, the 9th king, succeeded his father-in-law as the husband of Calchinia, daughter of Leucippus, the 8th king.

-However, it is assumed that Messapus himself was of the same bloodline as the kings of Sicyon.
+However, it is assumed that Messapus himself was also related to the lineage of the kings of Sicyon.

-Thus, Messapus was likely the son of Ismene, the daughter of Thurimachus, the seventh king.
+Thus, Messapus was likely the son of Ismene, the daughter of Thurimachus, the 7th king.

 Therefore, it is assumed that Messapus' father was Argus, the son of Agenor.